A microsite of wot.technology · Live customer traffic on our cluster

 • Because-lines.
 Every record cites its sources.
 Walk back from any claim to the evidence that produced it.
 This is what makes GDPR Article 15 (right of access) and EU AI Act Article 86 (right to explanation) answerable in seconds, not days.

 • Observer-relative trust.
-Trust is materialised into a time-locked fractal index the observer slides through at query time — no global rank, no stored reputation number.
+Trust is materialised into a time-locked index the observer slides through at query time — no global rank, no stored reputation number.

 • Distributed mesh operation.
 Nodes peer directly.
 Content follows capacity.
 No single origin to knock over.